 Terms are attached to a project but as they are in one table, I can easily search for any term from any project.

-I realised that the database could also be used to generate statistics about projects and the domains in which I work.
+I realized that the database could also be used to generate statistics about projects and the domains in which I work.
 This is part of an ongoing attempt to define my profile as a technical translator.

-The table structure
+Translation database table structure

 The essential tables are described below in a summary class diagram.